 The objective is to teach students how to independently analyse and specify requests, develop models and programs by using object-oriented approach to solve problem-solving tasks.

-Previously taken courses Programming 1 and Programming 2.
+Previously taken courses Fundamentals of Programming and Algorithms and Data Structures.

 After fulfilling all the obligations anticipated by the course, students are expected to be able to: